rizwan777/ML-DS-DA/README.md

  2. Tensorflow

 # In all Above Mantion Libraries i have coded for core concepts to become more familiar download zip file and use it.
-In Each and Every code result and its notes will be mantion line by line to learn/implement easily. you just simple download the code and run it.! download dependences and then after one by one uncomment the code and take a look to its output..!!
+In Each and Every code files i have written all the useful core concepts and its notes will be mantion line by line to learn/implement easily. you just simple download the zip file and its dependences simple, you ready to go ..!! and then after one by one uncomment the code and take a look to its output..!!